Sanjayrenukuntla/Revenue-Analysis-Data-Cleaning-Project/README.md

-# 📊 Revenue Analysis & Data Cleaning Project (Excel)
+# 📊 Revenue Analysis & Data Cleaning (Excel Project)

-An end-to-end Excel-based data analysis project focused on cleaning messy business data, applying conditional logic, and generating actionable insights using formulas and pivot tables.
+End-to-end data cleaning and business analysis project using Excel, focused on solving real-world inconsistencies in transactional data and generating meaningful insights.

+---

+## 🎯 Business Context

+In real-world datasets, inconsistencies in discount formats, tax calculations, and transaction statuses can lead to incorrect financial reporting.
+This project focuses on identifying and resolving such issues to ensure accurate and reliable revenue analysis.

 ---